snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/predictive_ml_models/01_feature_exploration.md

 #### Collect user features from Snowplow derived tables
 Create a view or table of users features based on their first website visit.
 Include a column for your conversion flag so we are ready to train and test our models.
 Conversion can be derived from a Snowplow tracked event or using other sources like Salesforce data.
 In this example we are joining onto a `converted_users` table, which contains a list of all users that have converted.
-If you are using the sample dataset this will be the table you uploaded in chapter one.
+If you are using the sample dataset this will be the table you uploaded in the [Upload Sample Data]({{< ref upload >}}) chapter.

 ```sql
 create view first_touch_user_features as (